oVirt/ovirt-site/source/uncategorized/quantum-and-ovirt.html.md

 |------|---------|-----|--------------|-----------|-----------|--------------|------|--------|--------------|
 |      |         |     |              |           |           |              |      |        |              |

 The ***Fabric*** will be the networking fabric, that is, the networking implementation.
+The user should be able to receive a list of the supported fabric types.
 This can be one of the following:

 *   VDSM - the traditional networking
 *   Quantum - a Quantum network.
 If this is Quantum then it should indicate the supported plugin.
 This can be an open source plugin or a commercial plugin.